Video games: Exercise for kids?

-When my six-year-old son asked for a Kinect® video game console, he looked at me seriously and said, “Mom, I need more exercise.”
+When my six-year-old son asked for a Kinect®, a motion-sensing controller for video games, he looked at me seriously and said, “Mom, I need more exercise.”

 Well, he had the right pitch.
 That’s because encouraging kids to adopt healthy habits at a young age can put them on the right path to preventing cancer and other diseases later in life.

-But do these new active-play video games actually give kids the 60 minutes of daily physical activity they need to stay healthy?
+But do these active-play video games actually give kids the 60 minutes of daily activity they need to stay healthy?

 Visit the game console site

-Learn more about the game you want to buy before purchasing.
+Learn more about the game before purchasing.
+And, make sure it’s age-appropriate.
 Game console websites have lots of information.
-On some sites, you can even view sample videos of the games to get more familiar with the features.
+Some sites even allow you to view sample videos of the games to get familiar with features.

 For consoles that use a wireless motion controller, like the Wii®, look at the game category.
 If the video game falls under sports, dance or fitness, that’s a good sign your kid will be up and off the couch.